 March 30 - Nº 89 1 Samuel 10:26 – 11:15

 Do you realize that not all anger is sinful?
-The problem is that most of our anger is a result of selfishness.
-Selfish anger is sinful!
+The problem is that most of our anger is a result of selfishness, and selfish anger is sinful!
 Saul’s anger against the Ammonites did not come from a personal sense of hurt or insult.
 It came from a righteous concern for what was important to God.
 If we stand up for God, He will stand up for us!